Community Council – get involved!

 - Gordon Stewart

-Community Council meetings are held on the first Monday of every month.
-Two meetings per year are held in Fountainhall Village Hall with the remaining ten meetings being held in Stow Town Hall.
-All meetings commence at 7.30pm.
+Community Council meetings are usually held on the first Monday of every month.
+Two meetings per year are usually held in Fountainhall Village Hall with the remaining ten meetings being held in Stow Town Hall or online since the Covid-19 outbreak began.
+All meetings commence at 7.30pm and everyone is welcome to attend.
+If you wish to attend an online meeting, please contact the Community Council in advance to arrange access.

 The Community Council is non-party political and carries out a number of important functions within the Parish.
 The main functions are: